Attempto/APE/README.md

 Code
 ----

-The distribution includes the following packages containing the main code in Prolog:
+The distribution includes the following packages containing the main code in Prolog (in the prolog-directory):

 - `logger/`  contains the error logger module
 - `lexicon/` contains various lexicon files, notably a content words lexicon with ~2,000 entries